Notice regarding the quality of machine translation

 - a penalty of prohibition of professional or social activity for any of the crimes or misdemeanours provided for in Article 131-6 of the Penal Code.

-To go further Article 19 III of Law 96-603 of 5 July 1996 on the development and promotion of trade and crafts; Article 131-6 of the Penal Code and Article L. 653-8 of the Code of Commerce.
+For further information: Article 19 III of Law 96-603 of 5 July 1996 on the development and promotion of trade and crafts; Article 131-6 of the Penal Code and Article L. 653-8 of the Code of Commerce.

 d.
 Some peculiarities of the regulation of the activity